bonifield/splunk_on_security_onion/README.md

 ### What This IS NOT:
 - A perfect solution
+- Splunk Dashboards 101 (though a basic one is included in my helpers folder)
 - An application (sure, apps are easy, but they don't show me how or why they work)
 - A finished project (Snort and OSSEC parsers aren't included, nor even finished, as of this writing)
 - A Splunk license (use the free one for your home lab)